Jakob1010/blau-backend/README.md

 - Track Activities e.g. Cooking, Running, ...
 - Visualize them in a Github Graph
-- Shere them with your friends
+- Share them with your friends

 ### Prerequisites